 Job Walltime (walltime=)

 The job walltime is the time from the start to the finish of a job (as you would measure it using a clock on a wall), not including time spent waiting to run.
 This is in contrast to cputime, which measures the cumulative time all cores spent working on a job.
 Different job queues have different walltime limits, and it is important to choose a queue with a sufficiently high walltime that enables your job to complete.
-Jobs which exceed the requested walltime are killed by the system to make room for other jobs.
+Jobs that exceed the requested walltime are killed by the system to make room for other jobs.
 Walltime limits are maximums only, and you can always request a shorter walltime, which will reduce the amount of time you wait in the queue for your job to start.
 If you are unsure how much walltime your job will need start with the queues with shorter walltime limits and only move to others if needed.

 Job Nodes and Cores (nodes=X:ppn=Y)